 As early as 2004, the Visualization Research Lab from Brown University printed full-color 3D models of scientific visualizations.
 They published a poster on the topic where they discuss the technical challenges they faced.
 The printer used was a Zcorp Z406.
 Source: http://vis.cs.brown.edu/areas/projects/rapid.html

 Since 2004 the Molecular Graphics Laboratory at the Scripps Research Institute has been making heavy use of 3D-printed full-color physical molecule models, some of which are articulated (left image), flexible (middle image), and even self-assembling (right image, see video).
 They also publish augmented reality systems that use those physical models.
 Sources: Web Page: http://mgl.scripps.edu/projects/tangible_models Tommy Toy (2011) How Arthur Olson's Molecular Graphics Lab at Scripps is Using […]

-The XenoVision Mark III Dynamic Sand Table (left image) by the company Xenotran is a self-reconfigurable solid terrain model for military applications.
+The XenoVision Mark III Dynamic Sand Table by the company Xenotran is a self-reconfigurable solid terrain model with military applications.
 There is little information on this device but it seems well ahead of its time.
-Michael Schmitz and coauthors explain how this high-resolution shape display with 7000 actuators was originally inspired by a scene from the X-Men movie (right image).
-Sources: Directions Magazine (2004) Interview with […]
+Michael Schmitz and coauthors explain how this high-resolution shape display with 7000 actuators was originally inspired by a scene from the X-Men movie (see our entry 2000 – A Shape […]

 Synaptic Caguamas is a kinetic sculpture consisting of a motorized Mexican "cantina" bar table with 30 "Caguama"-sized beer bottles (1-litre each).
 The bottles spin on the table with patterns generated by cellular automata algorithms that simulate the neuronal connections in the brain.
 Every few minutes the bottles are reset automatically and seeded with new initial conditions for the algorithm, so that the movement patterns […]